cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 e.g., a password, to a point on an elliptic curve.
-This procedure is known as hashing to an elliptic curve, where the hashing procedure provides collision resistance over the set of inputs and produces an output point for which the discrete log is infeasible to compute.
+This procedure is known as hashing to an elliptic curve, where the hashing procedure provides collision resistance over the set of inputs and produces an output point for which the discrete log is unknown.
 Prominent examples of cryptosystems that hash to elliptic curves include password-authenticated key exchanges {{BM92}} {{J96}} {{BMP00}} {{p1363.2}}, Identity-Based Encryption {{BF01}}, Boneh-Lynn-Shacham signatures {{BLS01}} {{?I-D.irtf-cfrg-bls-signature}}, Verifiable Random Functions {{MRV99}} {{?I-D.irtf-cfrg-vrf}}, and Oblivious Pseudorandom